EstherYN91/Student-Projects/README.md

 * Code one part at a time.
 Break down the problem into different parts and make sure each part of the code works before proceeding to the next.
 * Try to combine similar conditionals together where possible.
+* Make the format neat so codes are not all over the place.
+* If in doubt of a code, printf() in C will help to check if the output is as intended.